citruspi/ford.py/readme.md

 		$ python ford.py serve

-Now, if you open `127.0.0.1:8000` in your browser, you should be greated with something like:
+Now, if you open `127.0.0.1:8000` in your browser, you should be greeted with something like:

 ![](http://i.imgur.com/uiMBP8r.png)